 Always seeking new motivated personnel with Integrity, Morals and Ethics

 At Cathodic Solutions Inc. we have been fortunate enough to gain knowledge and experience in many fields of cathodic protection.

 Since Brad started in the industry with a Gas Utility Company, we definitely consider ourselves industry leading experts in the natural gas distribution side of cathodic protection which is approximately half our work load.
 From extensive knowledge of aluminum pipe, below grade isolation kits, anoded and anodeless risers, and finding cathodic shorts on distribution piping at meter sets we can almost say "we have seen it all".

 Brads instrumentation background has lead to experience in the oil and gas sector and to clients from production, midstream to transmission.
 Brad has surveyed the five line ROW of Enbridge from Edmonton to US border and the Trans Mountain ROW in its entirety twice.
-He has also been fortunate enough to have installed Concentric Arc and Deep Well anodes at Hadisty and Edmonton tank farms.
+He has also been fortunate enough to have installed Concentric Arc and Deep Well anodes at Hardisty and Edmonton tank farms.